eddojansen/spark-ansible/README.md

 ## Step2: Install ansible on the master node (apt/yum install -y ansible)

 ## Step3: Update the vars/spark.yaml file where:
-* CONFIG: Is a shared storage location accesible by all nodes (NFS or Quobyte, etc)
+* CONFIG: Is a shared storage location accesible by all nodes (NFS or Quobyte, etc) If no shared storage is available use /opt
 * SPARK_DOWNLOAD_URL: Is the download url of the spark version you want to install (for example: https://archive.apache.org/dist/spark/spark-3.0.0/spark-3.0.0-bin-hadoop3.2.tgz)
 * SPARK_MASTER: Is the IP address of the Spark master node
 * WORKER_OPTS: Is where you can put additional startup options for the worker nodes, when not used leave the entry WORKER_OPTS: ""